Carlin Hudson: Washington Spirit

 Hudson joined the Washington Spirit in March 2019 as a non-roster invitee for their pre-season training camp.
 In April, she was signed to their supplemental roster in advance of the 2019 NWSL season.
 Hudson made her first professional appearance on May 11, 2019, as an 84th-minute substitute in Washington's 3–2 win over Sky Blue FC.

+Post-playing career

+In 2022, she was hired as the NWSL's director of strategy, becoming the first ex-player to be hired by the league.

+Personal life

+She married Matthew Oplinger in October 2023.